 The romantic medieval construction rehabilitated its role in 1840 it was proved that the building was actually taking place or the banquets of King Håkon.Håkonshallen had a tumultuous history burned at least twice, in 1266 and 1429 and it was severely damaged by the explosion of the ship Voorbode in 1944.The hall was restored in 1890 and 1910 and adorned with windows and frescoes.After that accident in the 40s its wooden roof was replaced with a copper roof, and its annex eastern stone was rebuilt in wood.Today the hall is used for concerts or formal meetings and it can be visited.

-the Royal power in Denmark,Bergen lost its status as Capital,but the old Royal Court continued to keep active the political and administrative centre for the Vestland and Northern Norway.Only with the introduction of absolutism in Denmark in 1660 Bergenshus was a mere fortress.On 2nd August 1665,it was protagonist of the Battle of Vågen and during the late 17th Century it was enlarged and strengthened,while in the 18th century it was most fully and with Bergenhus Sverresborg common as a fortress.
+With the Danish-Norwegian union,the Royal power in Denmark,Bergen lost its status as Capital,but the old Royal Court continued to keep active the political and administrative centre for the Vestland and Northern Norway.Only with the introduction of absolutism in Denmark in 1660 Bergenshus was a mere fortress.On 2nd August 1665,it was protagonist of the Battle of Vågen and during the late 17th Century it was enlarged and strengthened,while in the 18th century it was most fully and with Bergenhus Sverresborg common as a fortress.

 At the beginning of the 19th Century the current building was separated from the actual fort site Sverresborg again.
 The plant was arranged with a park while the defences were in Bergen piecewise outsourced from the city.However, the fortress fell into a military influence as the headquarters of the two Vestlandsregimenter division and a military school in 1911.